 Arriving just prior to the Civil War, tintypes became the favorite way for a soldier to capture his likeness before heading off to battle.
 Most Civil War tintypes were shot in a studio against a painted backdrop.
 In fact, so many of these tintypes were produced that the date and studio location of the image can sometimes be identified just because of the design of the backdrop.
 Tintypes were also popular with tourists at resorts and arcades, so much so that the medium persisted well into the 1930s.
 Other genres of tintypes include post-mortem photographs (a particularly Victorian preoccupation) and tintypes of paintings and other works of art, which is why tintypes are frequently used by art scholars researching late 18th- and early 19th-century artists.

 The raw materials for tintypes were purchased by studios and photographers as 6½-by-8½ inch plates, with brand names like Eureka and Excelsior.
 These plates were then cut up into smaller sizes based on the whim of the customer.
-Because this task was performed in the studio or sometimes in the field, the dimensions and uniformity of tintypes can vary, with rounded corners being the most common deviation from pure rectangularity.
-Many tintypes were also trimmed after the fact by customers, who would gladly sacrifice an edge or two to get their tintype to fit into an existing frame.
+Because this task was performed in the studio or sometimes in the field, the dimensions and uniformity of tintypes can vary, with rounded corners being the most common deviation from pure rectangles.
+Many tintypes were also trimmed after the fact by customers, who would gladly sacrifice an edge or two to fit their tintype into an existing frame.

 The smallest tintypes were called gems for their tiny (½-by-1 inch) size.
 These tintypes were so small, they were often secreted into lockets and worn by a loved one like a piece of jewelry.
 More common were what are known as 1/6th-plate tintypes, which are roughly 2¾-by-3¼ inches.
 Other studios would put your image on a tintype in the standard cartes-de-visites size (2½-by-4 inches), while wealthier customers would spring for ¼, ½, of full-plate tintypes.